Canadian oil-producing province Alberta triples deficit estimate to C$24.2 billion | MarketScreener

-Right-leaning Premier Jason Kenney had warned this week that Alberta would run a record-high deficit.
+Right-leaning Premier Jason Kenney had warned this week of a record-high deficit.

-The province is usually one of Canada's wealthiest, but its reliance on energy revenues left it vulnerable this year when the pandemic triggered a drastic global reduction in air and road travel.
+The province is usually one of Canada's wealthiest, but its reliance on energy revenues left it vulnerable when the COVID-19 pandemic triggered a drastic global reduction in air and road travel.

 "These numbers are incredibly sobering to all of us," said Finance Minister Travis Toews.
 "We are facing the most significant economic challenge of our generation."